FreeCAD/FreeCAD-documentation/wiki/Doxygen.md

 </div>

 Another example is the file `src/Gui/Command.cpp`.
-Before the implementation details of the `Gui   *   *Command` methods, there is a documentation block that explains some details of the command framework of FreeCAD.
+Before the implementation details of the `Gui::Command` methods, there is a documentation block that explains some details of the command framework of FreeCAD.
 It has various `\section` commands to structure the documentation.
 It even includes example code enclosed in a pair of `\code` and `\endcode` keywords; when the file is processed by Doxygen this code example will be specially formatted to stand out.
 The `\ref` keyword is used in several places to create links to named sections, subsections, pages or anchors elsewhere in the documentation.
 Similarly, the `\see` or `\sa` commands print \"See also\" and provide a link to other classes, functions, methods, variables, files or URLs.

 <div class="mw-collapsible mw-collapsed toccolours">